SyntaxSpirits/irt_ruby/README.md

 # IrtRuby

-IrtRuby is a Ruby gem that provides a simple implementation of the Rasch model for Item Response Theory (IRT).
+IrtRuby is a Ruby gem that provides implementations of the Rasch model and the Two-Parameter model for Item Response Theory (IRT).
 It allows you to estimate the abilities of individuals and the difficulties of items based on their responses to a set of items.

 ## Installation